EliasXabs/CSC-Notes/CSC-498P/regularExpressions.md

 >       - {n}: n occurrences of the preceding character
 >       - {n,}: n or more occurrences of the preceding character
 >       - {n,m}: n to m occurrences of the preceding character
->       -?: zero or one of the preceding character
+>       - ?: zero or one occurence of the preceding character
 >
 > 2. Extended set:\
 >  The extended set comes with a set of symbols, each of which has a specific meaning and interpretation.